Ramsey County rethinks parks hours

 That means park and trail hours change daily.
 But get caught talking an illicit after-dark walk in the park and the penalty is clear: It's a misdemeanor with up to a $1,000 fine and 90 days in jail.

-Ramsey County's six regional parks are a huge regional draw, with an estimated six million visitors each year.
+Ramsey County's six regional parks are a huge draw, with an estimated 6 million visitors each year.
 Ensuring that policies align with community needs and promote health and well-being is critical, said Board Chair Toni Carter.

 "It is clear that there needs to be some expansion of the hours.
 We will have the opportunity to hear from community," Carter said.
 "It does appear we are beyond a time plan where sunrise and sunset mark the beginning and end of our day."

-The county is investing in some lighted trails and cross-country snow making capabilities, which is driving the conversation around hours.
-The celestial timekeeping also feels out of step with neighboring communities, McCabe said — Dakota County, for example, sets park hours from 5 a.m. to 10 p.m. year-round.
+The county is investing in some lighted trails and snow-making capabilities for cross-country skiing, which is driving the conversation around hours.
+The celestial timekeeping also feels out of step with neighboring communities, McCabe said.
+Dakota County, for example, sets park hours from 5 a.m. to 10 p.m. year-round, according to its website.

 The ordinance review in Ramsey County includes potentially rethinking penalties for rule-breakers, in keeping with recent moves by other county departments, including community corrections and libraries, to ease up on consequences for low-level infractions, McCabe said.